16 Hypothesis Testing

 Step 6: Restate the Conclusion in Nontechnical Terms, and Address the Original Claim

-The final step in the entire hypothesis testing procedure is to make a verbal conclusion, and address the original claim.
-Figure 15.6 gives you a guideline of how we make a conclusion.
+The final step in the entire hypothesis testing procedure is to make a verbal conclusion, and address the original claim. gives you a guideline of how we make a conclusion.

 Example Step 6: Restate the Conclusion in Nontechnical Terms, and Address the Original Claim